Authority, Leadership, Role & Task:

 accommodations

-Three-night and four-night options for on-site lodging are available through Roosevelt University.
-Housing includes a single occupancy dorm room with individual climate control units, bedding* and towels, access to laundry machines, and access to the gym.
+Three-night and four-night options for on-site lodging are available through Roosevelt University (425 S Wabash Ave).
+Options include a single occupancy dorm room with individual climate control units, bedding* and towels, access to laundry machines, and access to the gym.
 Two options are available:

 *Bedding provided includes a small pillow, sheets, and a thin blanket; participants are encouraged to bring additional pillows & blankets if needed